Exploring Quantum Synchronization with a Composite Two-Qubit Oscillator: Model and Methods

-For strong qubit-qubit interaction, i.e. $g/\Gamma\gg 1$ ($\Gamma_A\sim\Gamma_B\sim\Gamma$), the states $\ket{T},\ket{S}$ are shifted from the bare resonance by $\pm g/2$ and hence all four transitions are driven off-resonantly.
-Hence, the coherence established in the system decreases and consequently the phase locking and synchronization metrics asymptotically decay to zero as $g\rightarrow \infty$.
+For $g/\Gamma\gg 1$ ($\Gamma_A\sim\Gamma_B\sim\Gamma$), the states $\ket{T},\ket{S}$ are shifted from the bare resonance by $\pm g/2$ and hence all four transitions are driven off-resonantly.
+Hence, the coherence established in the system decreases and consequently the phase response and synchronization metrics asymptotically decay to zero as $g/\Gamma$ increases.

-In the intermediate regime where $g/\Gamma\sim 1$, one can expect a complex interplay of qubit-qubit interactions, and the gain and loss channels, that leads to non-trivial effects on the metrics.
-In the collective spin picture, the effect of the local thermal baths is to induce \emph{correlated} decay between the various states, depicted by the orange arrows in Fig.~\ref{fig:model_singlettriplet}.
-This can be seen by expressing the $\hat{S}_A^\pm,\hat{S}_B^\pm$ operators analogous to Eq.~(\ref{eqn:sigma_dressed}).
-The simultaneous driving of four transitions and the correlated decay among the collective spin states leads to mixing of the coherences between the various pairs of states connected by the drive, leading to strong interference effects.

-As illustrated by Eq.~(\ref{eqn:sigma_dressed}), the phase locking metrics, given by $\abs{\ev{\hat{S}_j^+}},j=A,B$, are obtained by a phase-sensitive addition of the coherences between the collective spin states.
-The resulting value thus depends on the relative phase of the coherences and their magnitudes, and for instance, can vanish under certain conditions.
-We will demonstrate and investigate such `zero-crossings' in Sec.~\ref{sec: Phase Locking}.
-On the other hand, the synchronization metric captures the overall build-up of coherences in the system and, qualitatively speaking, is sensitive to the magnitude of the individual coherences between the different pairs of states.
-However, as mentioned before, interference effects strongly modify even the magnitudes of the individual coherences, which can lead to an enhancement or suppression of the synchronization metric in the composite system compared to the non-interacting case ($g=0$).
-This will be explored in Sec.~\ref{sec: Synchronisation}.
+In the intermediate regime where $g/\Gamma\sim 1$, neither the individual qubit basis nor the dressed basis is particularly well suited for analyzing the system.
+This is because, while the Hamiltonian~(\ref{eqn:h_0}) is diagonal in the dressed basis, the jumps induced by the local baths are instead diagonal in the individual qubit basis.
+Hence, when the qubit-qubit coupling is comparable to the gain and loss rates, one can expect a complex interplay of these processes, that leads to non-trivial effects on the metrics.